Project Location: Salem, Virginia

 • HVAC Contractor: Comfort System USA, Roanoke, Virginia

-• Mechanical Engineer: MDR Engineering, Roanoke, Virginia
+• Mechanical Engineer: Mdr Engineering, Roanoke, Virginia

 • Distributor: Advanced Products Group, a division of Aireco Supply, Inc., Laurel, Maryland